acarotin/JsonReader/README.md

 }
 ```

-To do so, we turn the json result into an enumeration that define wich type it is :
+To do so, we turn the json result into an enumeration that define witch type it is :
 ```swift
 indirect enum JsonObject {
     case dictionnary([String: JsonObject])